adiwg/mdEditor-doc/import.md

 The Import function will allow the contents of an mdEditor or [mdJSON file](https://github.com/adiwg/mdJson-schemas/blob/master/test/draft-04.json)  file to be incorporated into the current metadata record.

-You can click the **Import Data **button to import a local file, or simply drag and drop files onto the button.

-Files can also be imported using the **Import from Online URL **functionality.
+You can click the **Import Data **button to import a local file, or simply drag and drop files onto the button.Files can also be imported using the **Import from Online URL **functionality.

 ![](/assets/import_window.png)

+---

 #### After Importing